SENKO HOLDINGS

 (adoption of renewable energy and energy-saving technologies)

-·Increased use of renewable energy and energy-saving technologies, for example switching to renewable energy ·Stable supply of low-cost, low-CO₂ energy
+● Increased use of renewable energy and energy-saving technologies, for example switching to renewable energy ● Stable supply of low-cost, low-GHG energy

-·Revenue from the sale of privately generated power
+● Revenue from the sale of self-generated renewable energy power

-·Installation of solar power equipment and private consumption of generated power
+● Installation of solar power facilities and large-capacity storage batteries for shifting to self-consumption of generated power

 Technical